passportxyz/passport-docs/pages/building-with-passport/passport-api/api-reference.md

 ```

-Also note that because Stamp deduplication is achieved using a 'last in, first out' model, it is possible for Passports with identical Stamps to return different scores from different Scorers.
-The reason is that if the identical passports A and B are submitted to Scorer 1 in the order `A,B`, the returned score could be different to the same Passports submitted to Scorer 2 in the order `B,A`, because different instances of duplicate Stamps would be removed.

-### Get Stamps
+### Retrieve Stamps verified by a single address

-Use this endpoint to request all Stamps that have been connected to an Ethereum address.
+Use this endpoint to request all Stamps that have been verified by the specified Ethereum address.

-If you would like to retrieve the metadata for all available Stamps, please use the [Get Stamps metadata](#get-stamps-metadata) endpoint.
+If you would like to retrieve the metadata for all available Stamps, please use the [Get Stamps metadata](#retrieve-all-stamps-available-in-passport) endpoint.

 > GET /registry/stamps/{address}